Marcoswodbarros/SocialTree/README.md

-# Landing Pages - Spark Project
+# Landing Pages - Social Tree

-This is my first challenge from the Rocketseat.
+This is my first challenge from Rocketseat.

 ## Table of contents